dist1ll/algo-siam/README.md

-# Siam - Oracle as Global Application State
+# Siam
 [![Go Report Card](https://goreportcard.com/badge/github.com/m2q/algo-siam)](https://goreportcard.com/report/github.com/m2q/algo-siam)
 [![License: Zlib](https://img.shields.io/badge/License-Zlib-blue.svg)](https://opensource.org/licenses/Zlib)

+Siam is a library that allows you to use an Algorand application as a small key-value store.
-Siam provides an easy interface for maintaining a small key-value store on the Algorand blockchain.
+It provides an easy interface for maintaining and updating data to the on-chain app.
 You can use it to provide Oracle data for Algorand applications.
-Siam stores data into the global state of an Algorand application (L1 stateful smart contract).
-The data can then be read by other smart contracts.
+Siam stores data into the global state of the application, which can then be read by other parties in the Algorand chain.

 You can install the necessary dependency with the following command.
 ```